 For some sites, having other bits of information — such as a secondary or micro blogroll in sidebars or footers — can make sense and increase a reader’s engagement, but remember that at scale everything adds up.
 Consider generating the micro blogroll once and then storing it as a transient for simple retrieval later rather than rebuilding it from scratch each time.

-When you delete a plugin or theme, make sure that you select the button “Yes, Delete Data & Files” – this do not necessarily delete all data for the plugin, it gives you a head start on cleaning up the data for a plugin or theme.
-Some plugins install their own tables, they are not necessarily removed it depends on how well the plugin has been written, so you might need to use phpmyadmin or another db tool to view the tables for a plugin and delete them manually.
+When you delete a plugin or theme, make sure that you select the button “Yes, Delete Data & Files” – this does not necessarily delete all data for the plugin, it gives you a head start on cleaning up the data for a plugin or theme.
+Some plugins install their own tables, they are not necessarily removed it depends on how well the plugin has been written, so you might need to use phpmyadmin or another DB tool to view the tables for a plugin and delete them manually.

-To get even better pagespeed out of your website, you might want to add Varnish and Memcache to your server, read my article – How To Install Varnish + Memcached to improve your WordPress page load speed
+To get even better page speed out of your website, you might want to add Varnish and Memcache to your server, read my article – How To Install Varnish + Memcached to improve your WordPress page load speed

 The WordPress Application

 It’s really simple these days to run your site through a page speed test and see 100 different dissections of how a site performs.
 There are several great free options to test your page load speed: